Adobe Campaign, Marketing Automation

-Master JavaScript in Adobe Campaign
+Master JavaScript Development in Adobe Campaign

 Adobe Campaign Classic utilizes JavaScript as the backend language for customizing various aspects of your instance, including workflows, libraries, web applications, and reports.
 The platform employs the Java Web Server called Tomcat for its operation.
 To execute JavaScript on the server, Adobe Campaign Classic utilizes a JavaScript engine called SpiderMonkey.